eratosthene/kmpc/docs/kivypie.rst

   systemctl --user enable kmpc
   sudo loginctl enable-linger sysop # substitute your username if you used a new one

+You can now start the kmpc process using ``systemctl --user start kmpc``.

 *****************************
 Step 5: Add Fanart (optional)